 Candidates for study in composition must interview before being admitted into either the bachelor of music theory or composition program.
 If the candidate is unable to arrange an in-person meeting, the interview may be done over the telephone.
 Prior to the interview, composition candidates should submit a portfolio containing at least two scores of their compositions with recordings if available.
 Candidates must also successfully complete a School of Music performance audition.

-Candidates for guitar study should be able to play all major and minor scales (Segovia Edition); studies corresponding in difficulty to those of Sor, Carcassi and Brouwer; and perform two contrasting solo works from memory.
+Candidates for classical guitar study should be able to play all major and minor scales (Segovia Edition); studies corresponding in difficulty to those of Sor, Carcassi and Brouwer; and perform two contrasting solo works from memory.
 Candidates will be asked to sight-read and demonstrate knowledge of the rudiments of music.

 - Explains why they are interested in music technology